harrisonchiu/FMC-ND/README.md

 # X-Plane-Altitude Part 1

+**This is a documentation of the regression and its analysis so that future changes can easily be made to the altitude estimator and flight path computer in X-Plane.**

-Estimate ROC with multiple linear regression based on the planes' altitude and weight
+Estimate the 787-9 plane's ROC with multiple regression from the 787-8 plane's altitude and weight

 #### Data Settings
 Rate of climb (feet/sec), ROC, for 787-9 plane to help estimate altitude in X-Plane\
 Multiple datasets with varying ranges and initial mass improves the accuracy of the regression\
-Datasets for 787-8 (B787-8 (502)eis v11) plane with settings:
+Datasets for 787-8 (B787-8 (502)eis v11) plane with settings:\
+  FORMAT: `Range // Payload // Initial Mass`
-  1. 7400 nm (design range) and 227818 kg initial mass (standard payload and close to MTOW of 227930 kg)
+  1. 7400 nm (design range) // Standard Payload (close to 22000 kg) // 227818 kg
-  2. 7400 nm (design range) and 211368 kg initial mass (10000 kg payload)
+  2. 7400 nm (design range) // 10000 kg // 211368 kg
-  3. 7400 nm (design range) and 196454 kg initial mass (0 kg payload)
+  3. 7400 nm (design range) // 0 kg // 196454 kg
-  4. 500 nm and 130228 kg initial mass (0 kg payload)
+  4. 500 nm // 0 kg // 130228 kg
-  5. 3500 nm and 156045 kg initial mass (0 kg payload)
+  5. 3500 nm // 0 kg // 156045 kg

-As seen in graphs (weight vs ROC angle), there are notable gaps in data for $(weight) ∈ [1.57e+6, 1.85e+6]\
-Although relationship is already established, more datasets can be included for a more complete regression
-- [x] Add more datasets
-- [ ] Reorganize datasets (explained in rev4)
+  6. 3500 nm // 10000 kg // 168155 kg
+  7. 3500 nm // 15000 kg // 174261 kg
+  8. 3500 nm // 20000 kg // 180390 kg
+  9. 3500 nm // 25000 kg // 186546 kg
+  10. 2000 nm // 0 kg // 142697 kg

+#### Revisions
+In each revision, I regress the data and analyze it to improve it on the next revision.
+Different changes were made to previous revisions to see any changes/improvements in the regression.
+I also did new revisions when new info about X-Plane came to light (ex: changing to max 3000 feet/min ROC).

+Summary of each revision:
+  1) Linear surface regression because 3D scatter plot generally looked like a flat plane
+    - Linear may not enough
+  2) Comparing Quadratic regression and Linear regression
+    - Quadratic is better
+  3) Removal of take-off ROC data (kinda outliers) and increasing order to 8th
+    - Increasing order does make it fit better and does not drastically change the plane (overfitting may not be a problem)
+  4) Adding 5 more datasets and changing max ROC to 3000 feet/min
+    - Regression fits better with removal of above 3000 feet/min data
+    - 6th order was chosen since overfitting was not considered a problem

 #### Data Adjustments
-Data was taken for 787-8 (B787-8 (502)eis v11) but was adjusted for 787-9 (a slightly larger aircraft)
+Data was taken for 787-8 (B787-8 (502)eis v11) but **will be** adjusted for 787-9 (a slightly larger aircraft)\
+May be adjusted by after regression:
-  - Climb rate (feet/sec) was multiplied by a factor of `0.92`
+  - Climb rate (feet/sec) multiplied by a factor of `0.92`
-  - Fuel burnt (kg) should be multiplied by a factor of `1.08`
+  - Fuel burnt (kg) multiplied by a factor of `1.08`
-EDIT: the above will not be used\

-Mass will be adjusted by the ratio of MTOW of 787-9 to 787-8
+  - Mass adjusted by the ratio of MTOW of 787-9 to 787-8

-#### Versions
-Two versions of this was done:
-  1. One with **preadjusted data** as specified above **before regression**
-  2. One **not adjusted** in any way using the `Fuel burnt and ROC` data of 787-8\
-The first will be adjusted later for `Weight` to fit the data of 787-9 *(initial mass used was a 787-8)*\
-The second will be adjusted later for `Fuel burnt, ROC, and Weight` to fit the data of 787-9\

 #### Assumptions
-- Data is linearly regressed, so it is all estimations
-  - [ ] check if data is overfitted (github.com/trekhleb/machine-learning-octave/tree/master/linear-regression)
 - Assumes ROC is only (or mostly) affected by `ALTITUDE and WEIGHT`
 - Assumes `ALTITUDE and WEIGHT` are completely independent
+  - EDIT: Significance P and F in regression analysis supports this
 - Mass is only lost from fuel burnt (no refilling fuel)
+- The datasets above shows the general range of altitude and weight that will happen to the plane, so no extrapolation is needed (i.e. X-Plane will use altitude and weight combinations similar to the training data) (this and small value coefficients **suggest overfitting is not a problem** in that range)
+- Max 3000 feet/min ROC

-#### Anomalies
+#### Removal of Data
 Data with negative and 0 ROC were omitted because they are anomalies and will not fit with the regression\
-Based on 3-D scatter plot, linear regression was chosen for the best fit to estimate ROC
+Data with above 3000 ROC were omitted because it is unlikely a real plane will climb that fast.

+#### Issues
+On all regressions (even high order ones) have a pattern in its residual plots (Altitude and ROC).
+This implies that there is a bias in the regression.\
+However, in the *Error View* of the graphs (see `rev4 Updated Dataset Order 6 Error View` plot) that the take-off data (low altitude) causes its initial pattern because of the sudden jump in ROC followed by a max ROC and a slow decline.
+The other cause is at high altitudes where there are two lines of ROC on top of each other.
+The regression does its best to fit both of them (initially fitting the bottom then slowly trying to fit the top one) which causes the pattern in the residual plot.
+This can be fixed by a revision in the dataset and a possible omission to anomalies.\

+EDIT: Some regression analysis were wrong (ex: using R^2 for goodness of fit in non-linear models) however, generally, the statements still stands because MSE and Std Error were also calculated.
+Take R^2 to less consideration for non-linear models.

 #### Calculations
 Regression was done with the function model: `z = ax + bx^2 + . . . + sy + ty^2 + . . . + intercept`\
-Because data points were mostly a flat plane and exponential/log seemed unneccessary.\
+Because data points were mostly a flat plane and exponential/log would not fit well.\

 Weight was calculated by `F = (m_{init} - m_{fuelburnt}) \times g_{altitude}`

 ##### G